SamTseng/CATAR/README.md

    Getting approved and having a key may take one or two days.

-   Once you have an API key (it looks like: gvtLdGV0.wFGvmAerzgmApv9G5tZc23cy8Djnwy6n), edit a text file with filename: .env under CATAR\src directory.
-That is, this file is: "C:\CATAR\src\.env" and should have the content as follows:
+   Once you have an API key (it looks like: gvtLdGV0.wFGvmAerzgmApv9G5tZc23cy8Djnwy6n), edit the text file with filename: `myAPI_KEY.txt` under CATAR\src directory.
+That is, this file is: `C:\CATAR\src\myAPI_KEY.txt` and should have the content as follows:
    ```
    API_KEY=gvtLdGV0.wFGvmAerzgmApv9G5tZc23cy8Djnwy6n
    ```

-   Note: You only have to apply the API Key and edit the .env file for the first time when using CATAR for patent analysis.
+   Note: You only have to apply the API Key and edit the `myAPI_KEY.txt` file for the first time when using CATAR for patent analysis.

 2. **Download and Install Microsoft Access Database Engine 2016**